tkp1n/ndportmann.com/content/posts/2020-02-04--io_uring-rationale/index.md

 In this series, we are going to explore what it takes to develop an `io_uring`-based Transport layer for .NET.
 But before we are getting down to the nitty-gritty, we should think about whether this endeavor is a good idea to begin with.

-If you are writing network code for a living or are otherwise familiar with the topic, by all means, skip this episode and come back for the next one, once it's ready.
+If you are writing network code for a living or are otherwise familiar with the topic, by all means, skip this episode and check out [the next one](https://ndportmann.com/io_uring-foundation/).

 ## What is a Transport Layer?